 Meteora guide – Getting to Meteora from Athens

 There are also several other trains, but you need to change trains at Paleofarsalos station.
 Tickets can be booked online, or at the station.
 Here is everything you need to know to book your train tickets in Greece.

 If you take the train, you will have just under 6 hours to explore Meteora.
 Is it enough?
 Nowhere near.
 Is it worth it?
-If you are not planning to return to Greece anytime soon, we suggest that you visit Meteora.
+If you are not planning to return to Greece anytime soon, Ι totally suggest that you visit Meteora.

 If you are happy to drive in Greece, you could also consider renting a car from Athens.
 Then you can also drive around the monasteries.

 The six functioning Meteora monasteries are quite close to each other.
 If you wanted to visit all the monasteries though, you would probably need some form of transportation, especially if you are pushed for time.